tomkelly111/Beansters/README.md

 - none

 ## Features to be Implemented
-When a user logins to comment on a post they are brought to the homepage instead of back to the page they were viewing.
+When a user logs in to comment on a post they are brought to the homepage instead of back to the page they were viewing.
 This will be addressed during the next iteration so that the user is returned to the page they intended to comment on.

 When a user chooses to edit a post there is no way to cancel except for exiting the page.
 This will also be addressed in the next iteration.